axelhahn/st2_record_helper/README.md

 * on error: a window does not just close - you have 60 sec to read it
 * automatic fetching for a real streaming url in some playlist types
 * support for the download of files (Jamendo, MODarchive) with automatic renaming
-* additional script for cleanup of streamripper output directories
+* remove unused streamripper output directories and cleanup of 'incomlete' dirs
+* command line parameter support

 ## Update